Where do we want to be?

 Q. What difference will this make to our local community?

-A. Communities benefit from an improved environment, and an increase in physical activity levels
+A. Communities benefit from an improved environment, and an increase in access to spaces for physical activity.

 Example 2: The local community would like an extension of opening hours of a community library